davisanc/AzureSecurityLabs/README.md

 4. Open the n-tier-windows-security-labs.json file

 5. In the json file, search for all instances with passwords.
-Replace them with your own admin users and passwords and save the file
+Replace them with your own admin username and passwords and save the file

 6. Run azbb command to set up through an ARM template the basics of the lab: jumpbox web VM, app VM and SQL VM:
     ```